dargueta/disko/drivers/README.rst

 ======================

 This directory will contain implementations of drivers for various file systems.
-Currently there's only a FAT driver, but it's structured this way so that more can be added easily in the future.
+Currently there's only a FAT driver, but this module is structured in such a way that more drivers can easily be added in the future.